 Rule 323.
 Certificate of correction of applicant's mistake.
-Whenever a mistake of a clerical or typographical nature or of minor character which was not the fault of the Office, appears in a patent and a showing is made that such mistake occurred in good faith, the Commissioner may, upon payment of the required fee, issue a certificate of correction, which shall be endorsed on the patent itself, if the correction does not involve such changes in the patent as would constitute new matter or would require reexamination.
+Whenever a mistake of a clerical or typographical nature or of minor character which was not the fault of the Office, appears in a patent and a showing is made that such mistake occurred in good faith, the Commissioner may, upon payment of the required fee, issued a certificate of correction, if the correction does not involve such changes in the patent as would constitute new matter or would require reexamination.